B. A. Baracus: Fictional character biography

 A teetotaler, B. A. did not touch alcohol, preferring milk instead.
 He suffers from pteromerhanophobia, an intense fear of flying, especially when the pilot is Murdock.
+(It was never explained how he managed to join the Army Special Forces with this fear, as all Special Forces members are required to be airborne qualified.)
 He typically exclaims, "I ain't gettin' on no plane!"
 This difficulty is often overcome by other members of the team drugging him, knocking him unconscious, or, as in one episode, hypnotizing him, so he can be transported without objection.
 In the Season 1 episode "The Beast from the Belly of a Boeing", he is on a plane pretending to be a maintenance technician with Murdock when the plane suddenly takes off.
 He immediately falls into a catatonic state while Murdock tries to revive him.
 Furthermore, in two episodes "The Sound of Thunder" and "Quarterback Sneak" B. A. hops onto a helicopter which is piloted by Murdock, although he is said to have gone catatonic during the plane ride in "The Sound of Thunder".

 In the Season 4 episode "Lease with an Option to Die", he temporarily overcomes his fear of flying when he learns his mother is hurt.
 In that episode his mother and her friends in Chicago are under the impression that he is the leader of The A-Team, which Hannibal and the others go along with.
 He submits to her authority, and the team is highly amused when his mother calls him by his childhood nickname of "Scooter".
 In the Season 2 episode "Diamonds 'n Dust", we learn that B. A.'s father was once beaten up by three men and almost died, giving B. A. a special understanding with the client, Toby, a woman whose father has been murdered.

 As revealed in a few episodes, B. A. and Murdock share the same blood type, AB negative, the rarest type.
 This was a plot device for finding one of them urgently when a transfusion was needed for the other.

 B. A. drives a customized 1983 GMC Van, painted black and grey with a red stripe, black and red rims, and a rooftop spoiler.
 B. A. is extremely protective of his van, and becomes furious if it gets any damage.
 He prefers to drive the van himself although the other members of the team frequently drive the van for a variety of reasons, generally when B. A. was otherwise indisposed.
 He often says, "Nobody drives my van, but me!"
 He appears to also apply this principle to other vehicles, such as in "The Trouble with Harry", where he insists on driving Hulk Hogan's limousine to follow a young friend from the center he helps at.